 - Size and Space for Approach and Use

 As life expectancy rises and modern medicine has increased the survival rate of those with significant injuries, illnesses and birth defects, there is a growing interest in universal design.
 There are many industries in which universal design is having strong market penetration but there are many others in which it has not yet been adopted to any great extent.

 In order to design for the general population, it is important to understand diversity, problems, tools, and abilities.

-Facts: Design for All
+Quick Facts: Design for All

 The origin of Design for All lies in the field of barrier free accessibility for people with disabilities and the broader notion of universal design.
 The term Design for All (DfA) is used to describe a design philosophy targeting the use of products, services and systems by as many people as possible without the need for adaptation.
 "Design for All is design for human diversity, social inclusion and equality" (EIDD Stockholm Declaration, 2004).
 According to the European Commission, it "encourages manufacturers and service providers to produce new technologies for everyone: technologies that are suitable for the elderly and people with disabilities.